Sam-Altaf/AltafToolsHub/replit.md

 ## Overview

 AltafToolsHub is a web application providing privacy-first file processing and utility tools.
 All file processing occurs client-side, ensuring user privacy as files never leave the browser.
-Key features include comprehensive PDF tools (compression, password unlocking, JPG to PDF conversion, PDF to JPG/PNG/Images conversion with format choice, merging, splitting, rotating, organizing, watermarking, page manipulation, image extraction, ZIP bundling, and PDF extraction from ZIP) and utility tools (QR code generator, password generator, OCR text extraction).
+Key features include comprehensive PDF tools (compression, password unlocking, JPG to PDF conversion, PDF to JPG/PNG/Images conversion with format choice, merging, combining, splitting, rotating, organizing, watermarking, page manipulation, image extraction, ZIP bundling, and PDF extraction from ZIP) and utility tools (QR code generator, password generator, OCR text extraction).
 Built with React 18 and Express, it offers a modern, responsive interface with dark/light mode, animations, and SEO optimization.
-The platform currently has 23 functional tools with plans for over 50 more.
+The platform currently has 24 functional tools with plans for over 50 more.

 ## User Preferences